open-sdg/open-sdg/docs/tutorials/change-banner.md

 Now you are finished with the updates needed for this tutorial.
 In order to see the changes, all that is left is to merge the pull request.

 1. In your site repository, click on "Pull requests".
-1. Click on the "Tutorial banner" pull request.
+1. Click on the "Banner tutorial" pull request.
 1. At the bottom click on the green "Merge pull request" button.

 ## View your results